Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/rec-addons.rst

 	:align: center
 	:figwidth: 100 %

-	MS system equipped with MS-IRD
+	MotoSuiveur® System equipped with MS-IRD

 MS-IRD consists of an independently powered and controlled AC motor, reductor, transmission and engagement mechanism.
-MS-IRD is integrated in MS unit.
+MS-IRD is integrated in MS Unit.
-Exemplary general appearance of MS unit equipped with MS-IRD is shown on figure below.
+Exemplary general appearance of MS Unit equipped with MS-IRD is shown on figure below.

 .. figure:: /_img/recovery/Integrated-recovery-1.png
 	:align: center
 	:figwidth: 100 %

-	MS unit equipped with MS-IRD
+	MS Unit equipped with MS-IRD

 Independent Load Recovery
 =========================